Myanmar Standard Bible

-The Myanmar Standard Bible (MSB) is an upcoming translation of the Bible in Myanmar language produced by Global Bible Initiative (formerly Asia Bible Society) using translation tools developed by GBI.
+The Myanmar Standard Bible (MSB) is a translation of the Bible in Myanmar language produced by Global Bible Initiative (formerly Asia Bible Society) using translation tools developed by GBI.
 The project was started in January 2007.

 The translation of the New Testament was completed in December 2013, and the dedication ceremony was celebrated at Judson Church in Yangon, Myanmar, on 25 January 2014, with more than 200 attendees from leaders and pastors from various Christian churches and organizations.
-The translation of the Old Testament is currently still in progress.
-Recently the Book of Psalms, Book of Proverbs and Ecclesiastes were released in electronic versions such as YouVersion app and Myanmar Standard Bible app for Android on the Google Play Store, both in Zawgyi font and Unicode formats.
-The whole Bible is scheduled to be completed in 2022.
+The translation was completed in April 2023.
+The audiobook version was completed in June 2024.
+It is avaiable on the YouVersion app and Myanmar Standard Bible app for Android on the Google Play Store, both in Zawgyi font and Unicode formats.